 This Australian Government initiative brings together all levels of government, business and community to support the development of regional Australia.

-They engage across government, business and community organisations to develop confident regional economies that harness their competitive advantages.
-Victoria’s six RDA committees are part of a network of 52 committees across Australia, established in 2010 by the Commonwealth to provide a framework for national economic growth.
+RDA is a national network of 52 Committees established in 2010 by the Australian Government to provide a framework for national economic growth.

-Victoria’s RDAs have the unique advantage of being the only state or territory committees embedded regionally.
-RDA committee support staff are co-located in Regional Development Victoria offices — the state’s lead agency responsible for rural and regional economic development.
+Victoria’s RDA committees have the unique advantage of being embedded regionally and are co-located in Regional Development Victoria offices — the state’s lead agency responsible for rural and regional economic development.

-This establishes a strong alignment with the state’s Regional Partnership committees.
-Both committees have a joint focus on driving economic development and collaborate to optimise outcomes.
+The 6 RDA Committees and the 9 Victorian Regional Partnerships have a joint focus on driving economic development and therefore collaborate to optimise outcomes.

-RDA projects are supported by Regional Development Victoria’s Economic Development, Investment and Trade, Communications and Business Services divisions.
-Importantly, Victoria’s Regional Directors have the dual role of being the Director of Regional Development for their local RDA committee, ensuring high-level overview and support of RDA’s projects.
+Victoria’s Regional Directors also have the dual role of being the Director of Regional Development for their local RDA committee, ensuring high-level overview and support of RDA’s projects.